MadScientistt4/Goal-Connect/README.md

    npm run start
    ```

-1. Access the application at http://localhost:3000
+1. Access the Frontend at http://localhost:3000
+2. Run the backend at http://localhost:5000